2000

 –Justice League International Annual #3 Part 2[7]

-This issue is so good.
-Batman and J’onn get to know each other a little better when they team-up for a case.
-Also, Guy Gardner reads an issue of “JLI,” a chronicling of the team’s adventures in comic book form, and is pissed off about his characterization.
-After yelling at Max, who authorized the comic, he storms off to attack the writers!
-Giffen loves intelligent self-reflexive meta-fiction and I love Giffen.
+Batman and Martian Manhunter get to know each other a little better when they team-up for a case in Gotham City.
+Batman and J’onn attempt to avenge the murder of Frank (the latter’s former police partner), whom they think has been killed by a gang led by a drug czar named Scarlotti.
+After roughing up the gang, the heroes learn Scarlotti’s crew had nothing to do with Frank’s death.
+Batman finds out that Frank was killed by a random dude.
+Meanwhile, at the JLI Embassy in NYC, Guy Gardner reads an issue of JLI, a chronicling of the team’s adventures in comic book form, and is pissed off about his characterization.
+After yelling at Max Lord, who authorized the comic, he storms off to attack the writers!
+Keith Giffen loves intelligent self-reflexive meta-fiction and I love Giffen.
+This story is delightful.

 –Starman #9-10

 –REFERENCE: In Detective Comics #683 Part 2.
-Batman breaks both legs of a baddie in Gotham’s Sheldon Park neighborhood.
+Batman breaks both legs of a bad guy in Gotham’s Sheldon Park neighborhood.

 –Detective Comics #598-600 (“BLIND JUSTICE”)